Skip to main contentSkip to search

 The Scientific Consensus

-Clinical consensus states that therapy is most effective during the peak neuroplasticity window (ages 0-6). pubFOI data shows Ontario's wait times now exceed 5 years for many families, placing children outside this window foi with documented developmental impacts reported in the research literature.
+Clinical consensus states that therapy is most effective during the peak neuroplasticity window (ages 0-6). pubFOI data shows Ontario's wait times now exceed 5 years for many families (OAC FOI analysis), placing children outside this window foi with documented developmental impacts reported in the research literature.

 The WHO Standards

-The World Health Organization (2024) recommends timely access to evidence-based psychosocial interventions. whoWith 5+ year waits, Ontario falls far outside international norms for autism service delivery. faoWatch: Spencer Carroll on WHO Instagram →
+The World Health Organization (2024) recommends timely access to evidence-based psychosocial interventions. whoWith multi-year waits (5+ years, OAC FOI analysis), Ontario falls far outside international norms for autism service delivery. faoWatch: Spencer Carroll on WHO Instagram →

 Legal Obligations